ubaid-sdet/ubaid-sdet/README.md

 ### About Me

 I'm a software developer in test (SDET) who loves to explore the realms of test automation, process streamlining, and all things tech.
-With a knack for problem-solving and an enthusiasm for continuous learning, I'm on a mission to automate the world, one process at a time.
+With a knack for problem-solving and an enthusiasm for continuous learning, I'm on a mission to automate the planet, one process at a time.

 ### Tech Stack